dpaniq/Python/Script/Sentence/README.md

 ### The "Sentence" script makes:
 >1.
 Defines new words in a sentence.
 >2.
-Identifies all new offers
+Identifies all new sentences
 >3.
 Determines the uniqueness of the offer.

 ### The "Sentence" script does not allow: